ggoggoma/ggoggoma/README.md

-Hi there👋 I'm Junior software developer.:rocket:
+Hi there👋 I'm Junior software developer. :rocket:
-I really enjoy learning languages and frameworks like Spring.:octocat:
+I really enjoy learning languages and frameworks like Spring. :octocat:
-I also enjoy ui, ux and design.:snowman:
+I also enjoy ui, ux and design. :snowman:

 Shoot for the stars :sparkles: